writethedocs/www/docs/conf/au/2017/cfp.rst

 Call for proposals
 ==================

 G'day, fellow documentarians!
-It's time: We’re very excited to announce that we are now accepting talk proposals for our first ever Australian mini-conference, coming up on **November 24, 2017, in Melbourne, Victoria**.
+It's time.
+We’re very excited to announce that we are now accepting talk proposals for our first ever Australian mini-conference, coming up on **November 24, 2017, in Melbourne, Victoria**.